godot-rust/gdnative-book/src/getting-started/hello-world.md

 ## Wrapping it up

 Congratulations!
 You have just created your first Rust GDNative library.
-You have learned how to expose scripts, methods to Godot using the bindings, and how to use them in Godot.
+You have learned how to expose scripts and methods to Godot using the bindings, and how to use them in Godot.
 A lot of the details are still unexplained, but you're off to a good start!

-You can find the full code for this example in the main repo: https://github.com/godot-rust/godot-rust/tree/master/examples/hello_world
+You can find the full code for this example in the main repo: [https://github.com/godot-rust/godot-rust/tree/master/examples/hello_world](https://github.com/godot-rust/godot-rust/tree/master/examples/hello_world).

 ## Work-in-progress